hamza7171/Basic-Android-Project/README.md

 ---

 # What is this repo for?
 -When you need to create a new project.
-Simply clone this project and all of your basic structure and classes will be implemented quickly.
+Simply clone this project and all of your basic structure and classes will be added quickly.

 -Also this project have wide number of utility methods which makes your life easier.